SEAlab-unige/Sensors-2021-Emotion/README.md

 # Emotion Recognition on Edge Devices: Training and Deployment
-This repository concerns the deployment on smartphone of the paper **"Emotion Recognition on Edge Devices: Training and Deployment"** by Pandelea et al., [DOI](...)
+This repository concerns the deployment on smartphone of the techniques described in **"Emotion Recognition on Edge Devices: Training and Deployment"** by Pandelea et al., [DOI](...)

 ## Authors
 * Vlad Pandelea: vlad.pandelea@ntu.edu.sg